NewsFront RangeBoulder

 Tony Kovaleski

-Clarks’ conviction was the first to be vacated in the aftermath of the scandal.
+Clark’s conviction was the first to be vacated in the aftermath of the scandal.

+On Thursday, Ken Kupfner, a prosecutor with the Boulder District Attorney’s Office, said he believes they can prove beyond a reasonable doubt that Clark was responsible for Grisham’s shooting death.
 But Adam Frank, Clark’s attorney, maintained his client’s innocence, telling the judge during the hearing that there would need to be a full week of motions hearings in this case to get ready for the retrial.

-After a back and forth, the judge set a Feb.
-23 start date for the motions hearing, and a tentative date for the retrial to begin on May 11, 2026.
+After a back-and-forth, the judge set a motions hearing for Feb.
+23, 2026, and a retrial to tentatively start on May 11, 2026.